-(b) Campfires and other fires are allowed only in an approved fire pit designed and installed by the Forest Service or the City.
+(3) Campfires and other fires are allowed only in an approved fire pit designed and installed by the Forest Service or the City.
 No homemade or makeshift fire pits are allowed.
-The restrictions of this section 1(b) do not apply to residential structures or improved fire pits adjacent to a residential structure.
+The restrictions of this Section do not apply to residential structures or improved fire pits adjacent to a residential structure.